emacsmirror/multistate/README.md

 These hooks will be executed upon entering and exiting state respectively.
 `multistate-run-deffered-hooks` customization option controls if hooks will be run when `multistate-mode` is toggled.

+Additionally you may use `multistate-mode-enter-hook` and `multistate-mode-exit-hook` to set functions to run when `multistate-mode` is enabled or disabled.

 ## Binding keys ##